WeblateOrg/weblate/docs/admin/install/docker.rst

 Select your machine - local or cloud providers
 ----------------------------------------------

-With docker-machine you can create your Weblate deployment either on your local machine, or on any large number of cloud-based deployments on e.g. Amazon AWS, Greenhost, and many other providers.
+With Docker Machine you can create your Weblate deployment either on your local machine, or on any large number of cloud-based deployments on e.g. Amazon AWS, Greenhost, and many other providers.